-Pumpkin patches are totally a thing in Texas.
-We might not have the crisp fall weather (Northern friends, we’re totally jealous) but we have everything else that goes along with the fun of picking your own pumpkins.
-Here are 7 tips for visiting Texas pumpkin patches with kids!
+Pumpkin patches are a thing in Texas.
+We might not have the crisp fall weather (Northern friends, we're jealous) but we have everything else that goes along with the fun of picking your own pumpkins.
+Here are seven tips for visiting Texas pumpkin patches with kids!

 Tips for Visiting Texas Pumpkin Patches with Kids

 It might not feel like fall but it can still be fun.

 Whether you're going to a church pumpkin patch or a farm, make sure you read the event page or website carefully.
 Make sure you're clear on the hours, admission fees, and any restrictions that might apply to your group, such as pets being allowed.

 Most Texas pumpkin patches offer free admission for young children but a few (usually the ones with more robust activities) charge some sort of entrance fee.
 Very young children are usually free.